 Constructed in a hilltop, the famous Zangtho Pelri Lhakhang temple is in dedication to Guru Rinpoche, who is known to be the founder of Tibetan Buddhism too.
 This temple offers a stunning view of the town.

-En route Thimphu, we visited Kharbandi Gompa monastery.
+En route Thimphu, we visited Kharbandi Gompa monastery as a part of our Bhutan trip in April.
 Next, we stopped at Gedu University for photos and also at Chukha.
 We also visited Chuzom.
 Located in the Phuentsholing town, the Kharbandi Gompa monastery is everything that the serenity of the town represents.

 On our 3rd day, we went to explore Memorial Chorten stupa and Changangkha Lhakhang temple.
 Crossed Dochu-la pass on our way to witness many peaks like Masagang, Tsendagang, Terigang, Jejegangphugang, Kangphugang, Zongphugang and Gangkar puensum.
 After checking into our hotel in Punakha, headed to Punakha Dzong.
 Known to be one of the most charming structures in Bhutan, Punakha Dzong is the administrative centre of Punakha district and was constructed by Ngawang Namgyal.